In Gecko 1.8 or earlier, any two

 file: URIs are considered to be same-origin.
 In other words, any HTML file on your local disk can read any other file on your local disk.

 Starting in Gecko 1.9, files are only allowed to read certain other files.
-Specifically, a file can only read another file if the parent directory of the target file is an ancestor directory of the originating file.
+Specifically, a file can only read another file if the parent directory of the originating file is an ancestor directory of the target file.
 Directories cannot be loaded this way, however.

 For example, if you have a file

 bar.html is either in the same directory as

 foo.html or in a directory contained within the same directory as

 This policy affects anything that does same-origin checks, including